pghvlaans/sbotools/man-md/sbotools.1.md

 Use **sbocheck** with any package-checking option and the **\--type** option with any of **solibs** (default), **perl**, **python**, **ruby** or **all** in a comma-separated list to perform extra package tests.
+Calling

+    sboupgrade --all-plus-failures

+performs all available upgrades and rebuilds any packages with the *\_SBo* tag that fail one of these tests before the upgrade process begins.

 A limited number of SlackBuilds download files when running, which some users consider a security risk.
 Set **NONET** to **TRUE** to prevent